Urbain 40 American Brasserie and Lounge Opens on Restaurant Row in Orlando

-Entrees range from upmarket to rustic and a carefully curated wine list matches menu selections while craft cocktails infused with fresh produce and herbs pair delightfully with the music if you're only stopping in for a quick drink and perhaps a spin around a colorful charcuterie board rife with cured meats, creamy cheeses, pork terrine and a variety of crisp palate cleansers, sweet and vinegary.
+Entrees range from upmarket to rustic, and a carefully curated wine list matches menu selections.
+Meanwhile, craft cocktails infused with fresh produce and herbs pair delightfully with the music if you're only stopping in for a quick drink and perhaps a spin around a colorful charcuterie board rife with cured meats, creamy cheeses, pork terrine and a variety of crisp palate cleansers, sweet and vinegary.

 At the helm, Lyon, France-native Jean-Stephane Poinard, a fifth-generation chef and stalwart supporter of the slow-food movement.
 As such, the food is painstakingly handcrafted.

 A menu highlight, Chef Poinard's version of Billi-Bi Soup, gets an American south makeover.
 Amid saffron cream broth and smoked paprika oil, "a Prince Edward Island mussel beignet," he notes.
 "It's a New Orleans twist on a French classic."

 A show-stopping, sumptuous starter, the Prince Edward Island Mussels come two ways: white wine and Pernod butter-steamed, or cast iron skillet-roasted and served with drawn butter.
 Salt-encrusted shells create a gemstone-like effect on the latter.
 Inside, tender, delicate bivalves await discovery, off the fork or perhaps seated royally on fresh, crusty baguette.

 House-made pappardelle is paired with slow-roasted beef and pork in the Bolognese, among Poinard's personal favorites; the tender meat disintegrates on the palate while wide ribbons of hearty pasta counter with a lovely, firm chew.